derccc/SportsCenterBookingSystem/README.md

 ***Usage:***
 Users need to create an account to login the system.
-Then user can make, cancel, and view their bookings according to their needs.
+Then users can make, cancel, and view their bookings according to their needs.

 Installation